optimizely/scribe/content/stories/secret-escapes.md

 *Contrary to what the team expected, a mandatory signup gate was the more optimal experience.
 It more than doubled the signup rate and did not lead to negative reviews or comments.*

-This experiment also revealed a pivotal discovery about Secret Escapes’ marketing funnel efficiency.
-Making signup mandatory justified the cost of mobile ad spend for acquisition by increasing the average lifetime value of each user.
-In other words, the LTV:CAC ratio was positive: all of the money spent to acquire the user will be matched or exceeded by what Secret Escapes receives from that user.
+This experiment also revealed a pivotal discovery about Secret Escapes’ marketing funnel efficiency. *Making signup mandatory justified the cost of mobile ad spend for acquisition by increasing the average lifetime value of each user.* In other words, the LTV:CAC ratio was positive: all of the money spent to acquire the user will be matched or exceeded by what Secret Escapes receives from that user.

 “If the skip button was part of the onboarding flow, we would not be able to do paid marketing on mobile.
 It would be very inefficient for us,” Fallert said.
 “We can acquire valuable users at attractive CPLs, which we are confident are going to be profitable after our targeted window—and that’s kind of a biggie.”

 With the data from this test on the first-time user experience and their understanding of lifetime value for each customer, Secret Escapes can make smarter decisions about their advertising spend.
 They know exactly the amount of money they’re prepared to pay for a new user if they want a full return on investment.

-This was the first major experiment on Secret Escapes’ app that had a drastic impact on the direction of their business model.

 ## Continuing to measure new experiences